 The plant is expected to be operated in a manner such that the secondary coolant will be maintained within those chemistry limits found to result in negligible corrosion of the steam generator tubes.
 If the secondary coolant chemistry is not maintained within these limits, localized corrosion may likely result in stress corrosion cracking.
-The extent of cracking during plant operation would be limited by the limitation of steam generator tube leakage between the primary coolant system and the secondary coolant system (primary-to-secondary leakage 500 gallons per day per steam generator).
-Cracks having a primary-to-secondary leakage estimates than this limit during operation will have an adequate margin of safety to withstand the loads imposed during normal operation and by postulated accidents.
-Operating plants have demonstrated that primary-to-secondary leakage of 500 gallons per day per steam generator can readily be detected by radiation monitors of steam generator blowdown.
-Leakage in excess of this limit will require plant shutdown and an unscheduled inspection, during which the leaking tubes will be located and plugged or repaired.
+The extent of cracking during plant operation would be limited by the limitation of steam generator tube leakage between the primary coolant system and the secondary coolant system (primary-to-secondary leakage = 140 gallons per day per steam generator).
+Cracks having a primary-to-secondary leakage less than this limit during operation will have an adequate margin of safety to withstand the loads imposed during normal operation and by postulated accidents.
+Operational leakage of this magnitude can be readily detected by existing Farley Unit 1 radiation monitors.
+Leakage in excers of this limit will require plant shutdown and an unscheduled inspection, during which the leaking tubes will be located and plugged or repaired.

-For the Tenth Operating Cycle only, the repair limit for tubes with flaw indications contained within the bounds of a tube support plate has been provided to the NRC in Southern Nuclear Operating Company letter dated July 29, 1993.
-The repair limit is based on the analysis contained in WCAP-12871, Revision 2, "J. M. Farley Units 1 and 2 SG Tube Plugging Criteria for ODSCC at Tube Support Plates."
-The application of this criteria is based on limiting primary-to-secondary leakage during a steam line break to less than 1 gallon per minute.
-Primary-to-secondary leakage during this cycle only is limited to 150 gallons per day per steam generator during normal operation.
+For the Thirteenth Operating Cycle only, the repair limit for tubes with flaw indications contained within the bounds of a tube support plate has been provided to the NRC in Southern Nuclear Operating Company letter dated December 09, 1993.
+The repair limit is based on the analysis contained in WCAP-12871, Revision 2, "J. M. Farley Units 1 and 2 SG Tube Plugging Criteria for ODSCC at Tube Support Plates," and documentation contained in EPRI Report TR-100407, Revision 1, "PWR Steam Generator tube Repair Limits - Technical Support Document for Outside Diameter Stress Corrosion Cracking at Tube Support Plates."
+The application of this criteria is based or imiting primary-to-secondary leakage during a steam line break to ens 'he applicable Part 100 limits are not exceeded.